Foraging Is Part Of Swedish Identity; Now Its Countryside Is The Wildest Restaurant

 That's all well and good, but how does it taste?
 Foraged nässelsoppa, a popular stinging nettle soup, seasoned with a Swedish version of dukkha — blueberries, juniper berries, oregano, pigweed, plantain — had the sharp pulpy heft of a kale smoothie warmed to coziness.
 A glass of crystal clear, chilled birch sap was as subtly sweet as liquid kisses.

 While Scandinavian countries have performed well in prestigious industry contests of technical proficiency, translating that prowess to commercial dining success has been difficult.
 (Sweden got its first three-star Michelin spot only last year).
+The world's most-famous Swedish chef, Marcus Samuelsson, is often celebrated more for his cosmopolitanism than his Swedishness.
+(He's also Ethiopian.)
 Historically, diners have been slow to embrace Scandinavian cooking — especially Swedish cuisine.
 That antiquated bias weakened under the mighty reign of Noma, the Copenhagen-based, four-time winner as the world's best restaurant.
 (The name is a portmanteau of the Danish words for "Nordic food.")

 "People confused us with Switzerland.
 I never thought anything Scandinavian would make it into the global conversation," said Niklas Ekstedt, another of Edible's Michelin chefs, who also co-founded Foodstock.
 "A lot of people are provocative about Scandinavia as a la-la land because healthcare and paternity leave are obvious to us.
 So is foraging.
 In the north, where I'm from, you can't buy mushrooms or game in shops, but everyone has it at home because it is foraged.
 Fermenting and picking berries is something my mom does."